-Matchroom promoter Eddie Hearn has registered his disbelief as witnessing one of his top UK heavyweights get demolished, literally in his own back yard.
+Eddie Hearn has registered his disbelief at witnessing one of his top UK heavyweights get demolished, literally in his own backyard.

-Hearn, as many UK fans who paid £19.95 to watch on Sky Box Office also did, watched on helplessly as Whyte’s world title dream was ended in a flash.
+Hearn, like many UK fans who paid £19.95 to watch on Sky Box Office, also watched on helplessly as Whyte’s world title dream was ended in a flash.

 It’s the second time in just over a year that one of Hearn’s top division stars was halted badly.
 The other, Anthony Joshua, was also present to see his old rival’s demise.

 Whyte had Povetkin in the palm of his hand with two knockdowns in the previous round.
 But as Hearn stated post-fight, it was gone in the blink of an eye.

 “I felt like I was in some dream.
 The fight was over, virtually,” pointed out Hearn.
 “Povetkin started well, Dillian Whyte was measuring up and had an excellent finish to the third round.

 “Then he has two heavy knockdowns in the fourth round.
 I know I felt, and many people felt, that it was over.

 “But this is the drama of the sport that we love.
 This is the drama of heavyweight boxing.
 We know that one punch can change everything.
 And tonight, one punch just completely changed the fight.”

 Dillian Whyte KO